 - Posterior cruciate ligament (PCL) — located just behind the ACL

 - Medial collateral ligament (MCL) — located on the inside of the knee and extends from the end of the thigh bone (femur) to the top of the shin bone (tibia)

 - Lateral collateral ligament (or fibular collateral ligament) — located on the outside of the knee, connecting the thigh bone (femur) to the top of the calf bone (fibula)

 While the majority of knee ligament injuries typically only involve a single ligament, there are certain occurrences that can cause multiple ligaments to be damaged at the same time.
 Multi-ligament knee injuries could occur as a result of a direct hit to the knee in a sporting activity, a fall from a height or from an impact during a motor vehicle collision.
 In many of these cases, the knee can become dislocated which has the potential to disrupt the nerves and arteries of the leg.
 Because of the severity of an injury of this magnitude, a multi-ligament injury requires immediate emergency care and in most situations, surgery.
-Dr. Jeff Padalecki, orthopedic knee specialist in the greater Austin, Texas communities, is highly trained and experienced at treating this complex knee injury.
+Dr. Jeff Padalecki, orthopedic knee specialist serving patients in Austin, Round Rock, and Cedar Park, Texas communities, is highly trained and experienced at treating this complex knee injury.

 Pain and swelling are common symptoms in a knee dislocation.
 The knee may feel unstable or like it might “give way” and patients may not be able to put any weight on the knee.
 Walking will almost be impossible.
 Patients may describe a “popping” sound at the time of the injury.
 Signs of vascular insufficiency may be present in severe injuries that include blood vessel disruption.